 Noise Survey Assessments

-Peritus Health Management can measure the level of noise within your workplace to help you to understand your noise risks so you can manage them effectively.
+Peritus Health Management can measure the level of noise within your workplace to help you to understand your noise risks so you can manage them effectively, improving worker health protection.

 Information from the noise survey will tell you if you have a noise problem, where it is and whether you need to take action to comply with the Control of Noise at Work Regulations.